alchemaker/MindwaveMobile/README.md

 # MindwaveMobile
-Collection of python files to "focus" MindwaveMobile DataPoints Place this file in the same folder as your MindwaveReader and it limits output to AttentionDataPoint
+Collection of python files to "focus" MindwaveMobile DataPoints Place these files in the same folder as your MindwaveReader and it limits output to:
+AttentionDataPoint-AttenGrabber
+MeditationDataPoint-MedMaster

+run using "sudo python file.py"